 In short, the dog Paleo diet consists of raw foods and ingredients that canines were biologically designed to eat.
-These include a lot of meat, fish, offals, and very little carbs, starchy vegetables, or refined fats.
+These include a lot of meat, raw bones, fish, offals, and very little carbs, starchy vegetables, or refined fats.

 Raw meat, daily meal preparations, storage, balanced nutrient profiles, and so many other factors should be considered.
 Especially for dog owners willing to make the move to a canine paleo diet forever – and not just as a month-long fun experiment!
 Paleo is more than just a diet, it’s a lifestyle and generally, the entire household following its concepts and principles.
 (Obviously, more or less rigorously!)